ckeditor/ckeditor5/README.md

 ## Developer Resources

 ### gruntfile.js

-This is the grunt programming file.
+This is the [grunt](http://gruntjs.com/) configuration file.
 It exposes the following tasks:

- * `grunt default`: Alias for "jshint:git", "jscs:git" tasks.
+ * `grunt default`: Alias for `jshint:git` and `jscs:git` tasks.
  * `grunt githooks`:  Installs a git pre-commit hook to run `grunt default`.
  * `grunt jscs`: JavaScript code style checker with [JSCS](https://github.com/jscs-dev/node-jscs).
  * `grunt jshint`: Validate JavaScript files with [JSHint](https://github.com/jshint/jshint).

-The `jscs:git` and `joshing:git` variations run the checks on files that will endup into the next `git commit` only.
+The `jscs:git` and `jshint:git` variations run the checks on files that will endup into the next `git commit` only.
+It's therefore much faster.

 All grunt tasks are available inside the `dev/tasks` directory.